Dependency-aware sprint planning for technical founders

 Do we still need sprint ceremonies?

-Yes — but standup shifts from "what blocked you?" to "what decision unblocks the critical path?"
+Yes, but team check-ins shift from "what blocked you?" to "what decision unblocks the critical path?"
 The graph carries status; the meeting carries judgment.

 Can we plan a two-week sprint and a parallel design track?